decentraland/bronzeage-node/README.md

 network using [WebTorrent](https://github.com/feross/webtorrent) and creates a transaction updating the torrent info hash of one of your tiles.

+* **dumpblockchain(onlyControlled=false)**: lists all tiles in the blockchain and returns information about them.
+Be careful!
+It may take a long time to process.

+#### Listing your controlled tiles:

+Use the following command in bash to list all your tiles.
+Replace `node` with the IP of a node you control, `8301` with the httpPort of your node, and `bitcoindrpc` and `MYPASSWORD` with the corresponding configuration of your node:

+    curl node:8301/  -H "Authorization: Basic `echo -n "bitcoindrpc:MYPASSWORD" | base64`" -d '{"method":"dumpblockchain","params":["true"],"id":0}' | node scripts/list.js

+Use this to render a HTML visualization of all tiles in Decentraland:

+    curl node:8301/  -H "Authorization: Basic `echo -n "bitcoindrpc:MYPASSWORD" | base64`" -d '{"method":"dumpblockchain","params":[],"id":0}' | node scripts/plot.js

 ### Land content server

 After each valid new block in the main chain, the node downloads from the